Kesojan/Kesojan/README.md

 ### What's up I'm Kesojan👋
 ✨  Love to solve complex problems with elegant code

-💼  Previous SWE intern at Trajekt Sports AI and Precision Inc

 ⭐️  Love dabbling with new technologies

 🌱  Always on the lookout for ways to accelerate social good